RealYusufIsmail/Android-app/README.md

-# java-watch-face
+# Android-app
- A face for watch created in java
+ An app created in Java.